Introduction to Murree’s Hidden Treasures

 The 5-acre property includes what many consider Murree’s finest mountain vista – a sweeping lawn where guests can enjoy tea while watching the weather change over the Himalayas.

-Visiting Tips
+Visiting Tips for Sunny Bank

-Unique Feature: Original 19th-century telescope on veranda
+Unique Feature: Original 19th-century telescope on the veranda for mountain viewing.

-4. The Original Murree Brewery Ruins
+The Original Murree Brewery Ruins

-Industrial Archaeology
+Industrial Archaeology Adventure

 Before the famous beer company, Murree’s first brewery operated in this now-crumbling stone structure near Kuldana from 1856-1890.
 The forest has reclaimed most buildings, but adventurous explorers can still find: